DNA Cloning of Mammals: Not Always Perfect Twins

 On a side note, CC did become a mother, which they allowed to happen to see if a cloned cat could reproduce, which proved that they could.
 CC was considered to be a very good mother.

 Cloning Extinct Animals

-Though many people will agree that cloning humans is not a good idea, they view cloning of extinct animals as a way to learn a lot about our planet's history.
+Though many people will agree that cloning humans are not a good idea, they view the cloning of extinct animals as a way to learn a lot about our planet's history.
 We can reestablish creatures that died off many years ago, as long as we have DNA and a surrogate mother to develop the creature in.
-Theoretically this is an amazing step in technology and biology.
+Theoretically, this is a fantastic step in technology and biology.
 We can replenish endangered animals.
 We can discover why dinosaurs became extinct.
-We can discover what the saber tooth cat really looked like.
+We can find out what the saber-tooth cat looked like.

-Although we need to stop and ask is this a good idea?
+Although we need to stop and ask, is this a good idea?
 There are reasons certain animals became extinct.
 By reintroducing creatures that have become extinct into the wild could severely disrupt our ecosystem.
-What if the saber tooth cat eats other wild cats, and ends up killing off the last of the lions?
-Or what if the dinosaur that is created chases humans killing off entire communities with a Jurassic Park-like epidemic?
+What if the saber-tooth cat eats other wild cats, and ends up killing off the last of the lions?
+Or what if the dinosaur created chases humans killing off entire communities with a Jurassic Park-like epidemic?
 There are way too many unknowns about reintroducing extinct animals into our world.

-Although there is a lot of good that cloning can result in, there is a lot of things that need to be considered before scientists begin cloning things just because they can.
+Although there is a lot of good that cloning can result in, there is a lot of things scientists need to consider before they begin cloning things just because they can.
 We need to consider the emotional impact cloning may have on the clone itself, as well as the people around them.
 We also need to keep in mind the impact that cloning extinct or even endangered animals may have on our ecosystem.
-Although cloning can be used in healthy profitable ways, anytime cloning is considered, the ramifications of bringing the clone into earth needs to be weighed before proceeding.
+Although cloning can be used in healthy, profitable ways, anytime cloning is considered, the ramifications of bringing the clone into earth need to be weighed before proceeding.

 Human Cloning Video